-Seedling believes in the magic of play.
-Research tells us that engaging in “play” gives us a wonderful opportunity to learn about each other.
+Engaging in play with our mentees gives us a wonderful opportunity to learn about each other.
 As communication happens through facial expressions, laughter, and body language, we become familiar with one another and trust begins to form.
-The relaxing nature of play often allows a child to share his or her thoughts more freely opening the door to authentic communication, empathy, and compassion.
-Play can also be a diversion for our mentees, giving them a reprieve from daily stress.
-“Play is often talked about as if it were a relief from serious learning.
-But for children play is serious learning.
-Play is really the work of childhood” Mr. Rogers
+The relaxing nature of play often allows a child to share his or her thoughts more freely.
+Play can be a diversion for our mentees, giving them a reprieve from stress, or a way for mentors to help them develop problem solving or memory skills.
+Through play, the mentor role-models authenticity, spontaneity, creativity and fun.